 If you’re on an Android or iOS mobile device, you can download the app directly from Google Play or App Store.
 The same with Android TV.

 Once you have installed the app, log in to your account using the credentials you created in step 3.

-Now, go to VPN locations and search for the desired country, for example, the United Kingdom, select, and tap Connect.
+Now, go to VPN locations and search for the desired country, for example, India, select, and tap Connect.